 1. To offer financing options

-Visually, this Nationwide landing page is quite pleasing to the eye because it’s well-balanced and organized, includes an image, the colors contrast well, etc. However, functionally, it’s not the best landing page out there.
+Visually, this Nationwide post-click landing page is quite pleasing to the eye because there’s no clutter.
+The page has an image, the colors contrast well, etc. However, functionally, it’s not the best post-click landing page out there.

 First, omitting the navigation means that visitors can’t easily leave the page without converting first.
-The only downfall here is that the Nationwide logo is hyperlinked to their homepage.
+The only downfall here is that the Nationwide logo that takes visitors to the homepage.
 Nationwide would probably be better off if the logo was just a logo, and not serve as a distraction.

 Unfortunately, the headline doesn’t provide much value to prospects.
 While it may be a company slogan, it doesn’t tell visitors what they’re doing here.
 Luckily, the subheadline does a much better job of communicating the benefits of the offer: Customers can save both time and money by financing with Nationwide.